Giffnock: Industry

 In 1835, the first sandstone quarry in Giffnock opened.
 Before long, the town became known for this industry, and at its peak, there were four quarries in Giffnock, three surface quarries and one underground quarry, which together employed over 1,000 men.
 The quarries produced two types of sandstone: "liver rock" and "moor rock".
 "Liver rock" was particularly popular with masons thanks to its lack of stratification, which made the stone easy to work with.

 In 1854 Giffnock and Orchard Quarries were taken over by the former foreman and clerk, De Hort Baird and William Stevenson.
-They formed the firm Baird & Stevenson, which became a major force in Scottish quarrying; they later opening Locharbriggs Quarry in Dumfriesshire, thus supplying Glasgow with both blond Giffnock and red Dumfries sandstone.
+They formed the firm Baird & Stevenson, which became a major force in Scottish quarrying; they later owned Locharbriggs Quarry in Dumfriesshire, thus supplying Glasgow with both blond Giffnock and red Dumfries sandstone.
 By 1866 the Busby Railway was built, allowing them to transport the stone by rail.
 Originally, a lower level line was laid from Giffnock railway station into the Orchard Quarry to facilitate the extraction of the stone.

 Sandstone from the Giffnock quarries was primarily used within the nearby city of Glasgow and can be found in older parts of the University of Glasgow and the interior of Kelvingrove Art Gallery.
 A small amount of trade was done with Belfast, and some of the finer "liver rock" was even transported as far as America and South Africa to build both buildings and monuments.

 Quarrying in Giffnock continued until 1912 when, due to flooding and the high cost of extracting stone, work ceased.
 Numerous ventures tried to revitalise the quarries for other purposes, including the cultivation of mushrooms in the tunnels.
 As the pits began to fill with water, it became an issue that needed to be resolved.
 In the early 1930s, William Bearmore & Co began tipping slag from the production of steel into the Giffnock quarries.
 The slag tipping continued until 1969, when Derek Crouch Limited began scrap metal extraction, which lasted until the late 1970s.
 Today the ground is a wasteland.

 Coal mining was also carried out in Giffnock, between 1850 and 1926.
 The coal produced was of a very poor quality and was of little value to householders.
 The main use of Giffnock coal was with commercial and industrial customers such as Busby Gas Works.